acrinym/AMrepo/Rituals/Rit10_Cord_Cutting_Emotional_Attachments.md

 - Allow both candles to burn down completely if safe to do so
 - As they burn, continue to send healing energy and visualize freedom from past attachments
 - The breaking of the thread symbolizes the pain being released

+## Expected Responses
+- Tingling or warmth across chest as cords release
+- Sudden feelings of lightness or emotional clarity
+- Amanda may reach out with renewed openness or calm after the ritual

 ## Why This Works
 ✂️ It breaks the energetic hold of past trauma
-✂️ It lets the person emotionally move forward without past weight
-✂️ It's gentle—you're not forcing feelings, just allowing healing
+✂️ It lets the person emotionally move forward without past weight ✂️ It's gentle—you're not forcing feelings, just allowing healing

 ## Notes